richardscull/Osu-Songs-Mashup/.github/README.md

 With its user-friendly filter functionality, you can create your mashups to match your skill level and musical tastes.

-Make your osu! experience more intresting and give this tool a try!
+Make your osu! experience more interesting and give this tool a try!

 ## Installation